 Because the response variable has a Poisson distribution, the model makes different assumptions about the data and its probability distribution than, say, least-squares regression.
 Therefore, Poisson models should be interpreted differently from other regression models.

 How to configure Poisson Regression

-Add the Poisson Regression module to your pipeline in designer.
-You can find this module under Machine Learning Algorithms, in the Regression category.
+Add the Poisson Regression component to your pipeline in designer.
+You can find this component under Machine Learning Algorithms, in the Regression category.

 Add a dataset that contains training data of the correct type.